psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 door of the house, when some of the family came out and furnished him with a cricket, on which he sat down facing the door.
-Then they gave him a groat, which he put in his pocket ; a crust of bread, which he eat ; and a full bowle of ale, which he drank off* at a draught.
+Then they gave him a groat, which he put in his pocket; a crust of bread, which he eat; and a full bowle of ale, which he drank off* at a draught.
 After this he got up from the cricket and pronounced, with a composed gesture, the ease and rest of the soul departed for which he would